How tranexamic acid reduces bleeding in endoprosthetics (hip TEP, knee TEP)

 Since the introduction of tranexamic acid, these risks have been drastically reduced:

-In combination with minimally invasive surgical techniques and modern Fast-Track concepts (rapid rehabilitation), tranexamic acid is a central component for safe endoprosthetics.
+In combination with minimally invasive surgical techniques and the modern fast-track concepts (rapid rehabilitation) tranexamic acid is a central building block for safe endoprosthetics.

 Tranexamic acid and Fast-Track concepts in endoprosthetics

-The modern fast-track concept – sometimes also called "Enhanced Recovery After Surgery" (ERAS) – aims to make patients mobile and independent again as quickly as possible after hip or knee replacement surgery.
-Every hour you can get up and walk earlier reduces the risk of complications such as thrombosis, pneumonia, or muscle wasting.
+The modern Fast-Track concept – sometimes also „Enhanced Recovery After Surgery“ (ERAS) called – aims to enable patients after a hip-TEP or knee-TEP operation to become mobile and independent as quickly as possible.
+Every hour you get up and walk earlier reduces the risk of complications such as thrombosis, lung infections or muscle loss.

-• Patients require fewer blood transfusions, which could otherwise put additional strain on the circulatory system.
+- Patients need less frequent blood transfusions, which otherwise could additionally strain the circulatory system.

-• With a more stable circulation, you can get up and start walking exercises earlier.
+- Through the more stable circulatory system you can get up earlier and do walking exercises.

 In short: Tranexamic acid is a crucial building block for fast-track concepts in endoprosthetics to work at all.
 It makes modern "fast recovery" safe and effective.